PayDevs/awesome-oss-monetization/approaches/paid-quality.md

 Payments by companies to check security issues in OSS, specific SLAs, or ensure quick fixes for business-threatening problems in the OSS.
 Sometimes hidden behind a third-party company that quasi-employs the maintainer and pays them money.

 Requires:
-* Application to be part of the paid maintainers
+* Application to be "employed" by middleman or setup of contracts with SLAs
 * Time to work on problems asap (as defined in SLAs)

 Variants & Options: